 The concentration of cannabinoids is not as high in the fan leaves and, therefore, many growers find them expendable.
 The fan leaves are not to be confused with the sugar leaves, which are found close to the flowers and contain a fair amount of cannabinoids.
 Sugar leaves should be saved for making cannabinoid extractions.

-A grower begins wet trimming as soon as the marijuana plants are cut down.
+A grower begins wet trimming as soon as the cannabis plants are cut down.
 The biggest advantage of wet trimming, assuming the trimming will be done by hand, is that it can be done more quickly than dry trimming.
 Wet trimming is faster than dry trimming because most the plant material that will be removed is perpendicular to the flowers.

 This makes it easy to access and trim with scissors.
 Sugar leaves close to the flowers are easier to access when they are wet because they are not stuck to the flowers.
 Although most trim machines are made for dry flowers, there are automated tools for wet trimming.
 Some marijuana growers utilize the same hand-held hedge trimmers used for fan leaf removal to speed up the wet trimming process.

-Dry trimming occurs after the marijuana plants have been hung and dried.
+Dry trimming occurs after the cannabis plants have been hung and dried.
 When done by hand, dry trimming can be a tedious and slow process.
 This is because the leaves that need to be removed are now stuck against the sides of the flowers.

 Large grow operations may require a plethora of hired hands to help during the trimming process.
 Hired hands are not only costly, but also require micromanagement and increased security measures.
 This is why many serious marijuana growers invest in commercial trim machines, which automatically trim cannabis flowers.